 Check out this post: How To Say ‘No‘ >>>

 Time batching is a great time management/productivity tool.

 Batching tasks similar in nature helps you to focus and stops you from jumping around from one task to the next and multi-tasking, which as we all know, is not an efficient way to carry out your activities.

 6. Outsourcing & Automation

 This is related more to entrepreneurial business ventures, but potentially big-time savings can be made here.

 Outsourcing tasks and activities can be a great return on investment.
-Ferriss recounts his experiences using Indian call centres and VAs to deal with all kinds of administrative matters and believes it to be a massive time-saver.
+Ferriss recounts his experiences using Indian call centres and Virtual Assistants to deal with all kinds of administrative matters and believes it to be a massive time-saver.

 Time Hack Hero Takeaway

 Firstly, a few general thoughts about the book as a whole, which I haven’t reviewed above.

 I suspect the appeal and success of The 4-Hour Workweek come down to the fact that it is a form of escapism.
 The notion of living off a passive income while travelling the globe and doing as you please is romantic and wonderful – kind of a #goals type manifesto, but I am not convinced about the feasibility real-world application.